kamui-fin/log-sense/README.md

 2. LogGPT - GPT based w/ reinforcement learning [2]
 3. RAPID - Retrieval-oriented (train-free) [3]

-While the benchmarks provided in the original papers are quite convincing of their performance, we wanted to apply them under a less ideal, but highly real-world setting to fully test their capabilities.
+While the benchmarks provided in the original papers are quite convincing of their performance, we wanted to apply them under a less ideal, but highly realistic setting to fully test their capabilities.
 Overall, we wanted to gain a better understanding of how they could be integrated into existing production systems.

 ## Applications within distributed systems

 With some inspiration from the HDFS [6] dataset, we hypothesize that similar performance could be achieved for similar distributed services by leveraging *session window grouping* [5].
-This involves grouping logs based on session identifiers, such as the node or block.
+This involves grouping logs based on session identifiers, such as node or block.

 Following, we will construct a case study by demonstrating the application of the models real-time for a system of microservices and document relevant metrics such as inference times.